practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Picat/README.md

 ```

 This predicate cuts down program execution time by more than half, even with its default strategy _L = solve_all([_], Regions),_; here down to about 170 milliseconds with the
-combination of the _ff_ and _constr_ strategies (ffc).
+combination of the _ff_ and _constr_ strategies (_ffc_).
 My experiments showed that the differences in execution times of the different strategies is rather small with the given problem.

 The color domain constraint _Regions :: 1..4,_ obviously cannot be provided with real color names, but only with integer values, which I map into color names after the solving phase.

-TBD

 <br/>

+## Microbenchmark program in Picat

 TBD

+### Installation tips

+If [SWI Prolog](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#microbenchmark-program-in-swi-prolog) is a direct contender to Picat, Picat has the great advantage of an easy installation in all kind of Linux systems.

+Just download its Linux (64-bit) tarball file from here: https://picat-lang.org/download.html, extract it in a working directory, and add a path to your _PATH_ environment variable, something like this for example: _export PATH="$PATH:$HOME/scripts/Picat/picat39_linux64/Picat"_

 <br/>